Vijay Kumar Sinha steps down as Bihar Assembly Speaker

 Patna: Ahead of the floor test, Bihar Assembly Speaker Vijay Kumar Sinha resigned from his post on Wednesday.
 He announced his resignation during the special Assembly session called by the ruling party.

-“As I do not have the number and the ruling party has brought no confidence motion against me, I am resigning from the post of the Speaker,” the BJP leader said while addressing the House.
+“As I do not have the number and the ruling party has brought a no-confidence motion against me, I am resigning from the post of the Speaker,” the BJP leader said while addressing the House.

 Soon after it, Parliamentary Affairs minister Vijay Kumar Chaudhary raised an objection to the adjournment terming it “against the law”.